PhD Health Administration Degree Programs in Maryland

 Upon graduating from your chosen program, you may be ready to get out into the workforce.
 Some of the options you may consider include research facilities, healthcare advocacy centers, hospitals, specialty clinics, and government agencies.
 Some of the largest employers in Maryland include University of Maryland Medical Center and Greenebaum Cancer Center.

 Average salaries in Maryland tend to be significantly higher than national averages.
-Medical services managers in Maryland earn a median income of $
+Medical services managers in Maryland earn a median income of $118,520 per year and clinical research coordinators earn an average of $147,180 per year.
+Between 2018 and 2028 medical management jobs are projected to increase by 20% and clinical research jobs are projected to increase by 5%.

 With top DHA programs in Maryland, you may be ready to reach your full potential as a healthcare professional.
 Take the next step in your career and contact Maryland health administration programs today.